Hi, my name is Gabriella Schneider and I have Chronic Lyme Disease.

 When I was bit we are not for sure.
 My neurological Lyme doctor agrees it was sometime when I was very young (7 yrs of age perhaps).
 Symptoms of early, acute Lyme started around the age of 12, but it was not until the summer of 2011 that my immune system gave up fighting and I literally collapsed.

 If you have ever been ill, you know that getting into seeing doctors even remotely worth it is a long and hard process.
 This is where I discovered my love for food and cooking.
-While waiting 6 months to see my first major doctor “out of the system” (because the “system” doesn’t believe in me, or any other patient for that matter with an “untreatable” health problem), I spent most of my time bed ridden, sleeping, or at least trying too, but failing due to many painful reasons.
+While waiting 6 months to see my first major doctor “out of the system” (because the “system” doesn’t believe in me, or any other patient for that matter with an “untreatable” health problem), I spent most of my time bed ridden, strapped in the best available compression sleeve for arm pain and leg pain, and sleeping, or at least trying too, but failing due to many painful reasons.
 It was through these rough hours I began watching the Food Network and Martha Stewart show, studying their techniques and tricks, and researching recipes online.
 Out of sheer determination and drive (and my loving mother’s helping hand that got everything set up and helped me literally sit upright), I baked my first pumpkin cheesecake.
 Though I had only ever baked a few times prior, everyone loved it, and I have never looked back since then.

 As you would imagine lack of blood flow to my stomach, small nerve damage in my small intestine, reoccurring bacterial infections, leaky gut and the allergies, inflammation, and pain caused from these differing factors, does not leave one able to eat very easily.
 Before I hit the brick wall in 2011, I started noticing eating gluten and dairy would give me severe, week long reactions.
 Little by little, as I got worse and worse, more food groups began dropping out as well.
 Though there has been a lot of experimentation with trial and error about what to eat, I have come to realize that the paleo diet suites my body the best.
 Because of ever changing, ever growing food allergies, it simply would be easier to tell you what I can eat, as supposed to what I cannot.
 Low FODMAP to keep SIBO at bay, and no nightshades to help my liver and joints, are also a permanent part of my diet.
 It seems the more “up and coming” name for this is the Autoimmune Paleo diet.

 For those of you who find what I just said completely foreign, you are one of the reasons why I am writing this blog.
-Not only do I wish to shed light on Chronic Lyme Disease (and the life altering results of a disease ignored by the majority of the medical community), I also wish to share information about true health, and the diet and lifestyle that support it.
+Not only do I wish to shed light on Chronic Lyme Disease (and the life-altering results of a disease ignored by the majority of the medical community), I also wish to share information about true health, and the diet and lifestyle that support it.
 Most people do not seek or use anything but conventional medicine, and though I am not against it, I do believe there is life and healing beyond simply masking the underlying problems of any health issue.
 Western medicine has had its part in my journey, and in fact I am blessed with an endocrinologist doctor who happens to be top 10 in the country.
-However, it would not be an exaggeration to say if it were not for my families persistent and self advocating personalities, I would not be where I am today, or even “here” in general.
+However, there are many supplementary treatments to consider as well.
+I talked about many of these solutions already but there are a few I haven’t tried.
+Some friends encouraged me to look to where can I buy Delta 8 suppliments as that is apparently known to relieve many of the pain and inflammation symptoms.
+There’s also CBD oil, pumpkin seeds, and other tinctures that may be worth looking into.
+Not everyone’s solutions are the same so I encourage you to research thoroughly.
+Of course there is one more treatment of sorts that I need to mention, it would not be an exaggeration to say if it were not for my families persistent and self advocating personalities, I would not be where I am today, or even “here” in general.
 The latest treatment that we are trying (since everything else has failed) is the PK Protocol which I have previously written about, as well as a Chinese herbalist doctor in NYC, with whom I am also receiving acupuncture (my new love).
 Though my journey with a chronic illness is not over, I do believe through Jesus Christ, you can overcome any obstacle or trial in life.
 All in all, I hope you enjoy the food creations, personal thoughts, and health information that I share, thank you for stopping by!

 *If you have any questions regarding doctors, treatment, or more personal information, please feel free to comment below, email me at email@example.com, or get in touch through social media (icon links located in the upper right hand corner).